boxine/pentf/README.md

 --status-interval MS  Interval in MS to print a detailed list of the current runner state.
 --breadcrumbs         Keep track of the last successful browser operation (breadcrumbs).
 This helps with
                       debugging test cases that timed out.
+-w, --watch           Re-run tests if a test file changes.
+--watch-files [WATCH_FILES [WATCH_FILES ...]]
+                      Listen for these additional files in watch mode.
 ```

 ###### Locking